pelithne/k8s/admin-account-access.md

 ````

-In this file you need to replace the dockerServiceConnection, and your kubernetesServiceConnection.
+In this file you need add your dockerServiceConnection, and your kubernetesServiceConnection.

 First, change this:
 ````yaml